 - offer developmental and supportive programs to students , if required, to avoid interruptions in the academic progress.

-Like the other COMPASS tests, the COMPASS in Math is also untimed.
-For more information about the COMPASS Math test, refer to the official COMPASS website http://www.act.org/compass/sample/math.html.
+Like most standardized tests, the Math section is untimed.
+For more information about the Math test, refer to the official website http://www.act.org/compass/sample/math.html.

 COMPASS in Math - The Test Topics and the Test Duration

-Like many other COMPASS tests, the Math COMPASS test is conducted as a diagnostic as well as placement test.
-The placement test of COMPASS in Math consists of five tests as follows:
+Like many other tests, the Math test is conducted as a diagnostic as well as placement test.
+The placement test consists of five tests as follows: